sboulanger29/ansible-role-postgresql/README.md

 An [ansible role](https://galaxy.ansible.com/nephelaiio/postgresql) to install and configure postgresql

-## ToDo
-* Refactor EL configuration files out of data directory as done on Debian distributions.
-This will allow to decouple configuration management from db initialization which is a roadblock for adding EL support to [nephelaiio.patroni](https://github.com/nephelaiio/ansible-collection-patroni)

 ## Role Variables

 The following is the list of end-user serviceable parameters: